djam90/laravel-harvest/README.md

 }
 ```

-You can also use the Harvest facade:
+You can alternatively use the Harvest facade:

 ```php
 use Harvest;